gloriabiscotrashcan-boop/password-keeper/README.md

-The app is written using CodeTypho 8.8.
+The app is made with CodeTyphon 8.80

 Start with login.exe, add new user by pressing Ctrl-A.

 Finished: